Luis Ortiz (pitcher, born 1995): Texas Rangers

 The Texas Rangers selected Ortiz in the first round of the 2014 Major League Baseball draft.
 He signed on June 11 for a signing bonus of $1.75 million.
 Texas Rangers general manager Jon Daniels said "[He has] good pure stuff and is a strike thrower with a big fastball with life.
-His out pitch is a power slider.
+His out-pitch is a power slider.
 He has a repeatable delivery.
 He's a big-time competitor."

 Ortiz reported to the 2014 AZL Rangers.
-After posting a 2.03 ERA in 13.1 innings in which he had 15 strikeouts, he was promoted to the Hickory Crawdads where he posted a 1.29 ERA in seven innings in which he had four strikeouts.
+After posting a 2.03 ERA in 13.1 innings in which he had 15 strikeouts, he was promoted to the Hickory Crawdads, where he posted a 1.29 ERA in seven innings in which he had four strikeouts.

-He spent 2015 with Hickory, going 4-1 with a 1.80 ERA in 13 games started, pitching 50 innings in which Ortiz had 46 strikeouts.
+He spent 2015 with Hickory, going 4–1 with a 1.80 ERA in 13 games started, pitching 50 innings in which Ortiz had 46 strikeouts.
 He was named a South Atlantic League Mid-Season All Star.
 He was on the disabled list for over two months with right forearm strain.
 He pitched for Surprise in the Arizona Fall League, and had a 1.80 ERA in five innings of relief.

-After being ranked the #4 prospect in the Rangers system by Baseball America, Ortiz started 2016 with the High Desert Mavericks going 3-2 with a 2.60 ERA in 27.2 innings in seven games (six starts).
-He was then promoted to the Frisco RoughRiders, where he was 1-4 with a 4.08 ERA in 9 games (8 starts).
+After being ranked the #4 prospect in the Rangers system by Baseball America, Ortiz started 2016 with the High Desert Mavericks going 3–2 with a 2.60 ERA in 27.2 innings in seven games (six starts).
+He was then promoted to the Frisco RoughRiders, where he was 1–4 with a 4.08 ERA in 9 games (8 starts).

 Milwaukee Brewers

-On August 1, 2016, the Rangers traded Ortiz, outfielder Lewis Brinson, and outfielder Ryan Cordell to the Milwaukee Brewers for catcher Jonathan Lucroy and pitcher Jeremy Jeffress.
-He was assigned to the Biloxi Shuckers.
-In 22 games between High Desert, Frisco, and Biloxi, Oritz posted a 6-8 record with one save and a 3.08 ERA in 22 games (20 starts).
-At the time his pitching repertoire consisted of a 93-96 mph plus fastball with some movement, an above-average 83-85 mph slider, and an average changeup.
+On August 1, 2016, the Rangers traded Ortiz, outfielder Lewis Brinson, and outfielder Ryan Cordell to the Milwaukee Brewers in exchange for catcher Jonathan Lucroy and pitcher Jeremy Jeffress.
+He was assigned to the Double–A Biloxi Shuckers.
+In 22 games between High Desert, Frisco, and Biloxi, Oritz posted a 6–8 record with one save and a 3.08 ERA in 22 games (20 starts).
+At the time, his pitching repertoire consisted of a 93–96 mph plus fastball with some movement, an above-average 83–85 mph slider, and an average changeup.

 After being ranked the #3 prospect in the Brewers system by Baseball America, Oritz returned to Biloxi in 2017.
-He pitched to a 4-7 record and 4.01 ERA in 94.1 innings pitched in 22 games (20 starts).
+He pitched to a 4–7 record and 4.01 ERA in 94.1 innings pitched in 22 games (20 starts).

-MLB.com ranked Ortiz as Milwaukee's fifth-best prospect going into the 2018 season, and Baseball America ranked him its #4 prospect.
+MLB.com ranked Ortiz as Milwaukee's fifth-best prospect going into the 2018 season, and Baseball America ranked him as its #4 prospect.
 He began the season with Biloxi.
 In July, he represented the Brewers in the 2018 All-Star Futures Game.